Be good data stewards

 What is being good data stewards?

 Being good data stewards means managing and protecting data responsibly, ensuring its accuracy, privacy, and security throughout its lifecycle.
 It involves being transparent about how data is used, maintaining its quality, and adhering to relevant laws, policies, and ethical standards.
-Good data stewardship also includes making data accessible and usable for those who need it while safeguarding it against misuse.
+Good data stewardship also includes making data accessible and usable for those who need it while safeguarding it against misuse, including ensuring that non-sensitive data is made open, accessible and usable to the public in alignment with open government principles.

 Why is this important?

-Good data stewardship is crucial to build public trust and ensure that personal and sensitive information is handled responsibly.
-It also enables the government to deliver reliable and effective digital services.
+Good data stewardship is crucial to achieving interoperability, building public trust and ensuring that personal and sensitive information is handled responsibly.
+It also enables the government to make informed decisions and deliver reliable and effective digital services.
 This foundation is essential for maintaining the integrity and security of digital interactions with Canadians.

 How to do it